huggingface/dataset-viewer/services/api/README.md

 - `ASSETS_DIRECTORY`: directory where the asset files are stored.
 Defaults to empty, in which case the assets are located in the `datasets_server_assets` subdirectory inside the OS default cache directory.
 - `HF_AUTH_PATH`: the path of the external authentication service, on the hub (see `HF_ENDPOINT`).
 The string must contain `%s` which will be replaced with the dataset name.
 The external authentication service must return 200, 401, 403 or 404.
 If empty, the authentication is disabled.
 Defaults to "/api/datasets/%s/auth-check".
 - `HF_ENDPOINT`: URL of the HuggingFace Hub.
 Defaults to `https://huggingface.co`.
+- `HF_TOKEN`: App Access Token (ask moonlanding administrators to get one, only the `read` role is required), to access the gated datasets.
+Defaults to empty.
 - `LOG_LEVEL`: log level, among `DEBUG`, `INFO`, `WARNING`, `ERROR` and `CRITICAL`.
 Defaults to `INFO`.
 - `MAX_AGE_LONG_SECONDS`: number of seconds to set in the `max-age` header on data endpoints.
 Defaults to `120` (2 minutes).
 - `MAX_AGE_SHORT_SECONDS`: number of seconds to set in the `max-age` header on technical endpoints.
 Defaults to `10` (10 seconds).